andymwood72/amazon-workspaces-user-guide/doc_source/amazon-workspaces-android-client.md

 | Release | Date | Changes |
 | --- | --- | --- |
 |  2\.4\.18  | September 30, 2020 |  + Adds support for certain Chromebook models that were previously not supported
-                                     + Fixes multiple key mapping issues pertaining to English, French and Japenese keyboard layouts
+                                     + Fixes multiple key mapping issues pertaining to English, French and Japanese keyboard layouts
 									 + Adds support for faster reconnection to WorkSpaces on Chromebook devices resuming from sleep mode |
 |  2\.4\.17  | February 24, 2020 |  Minor bug fixes and enhancements  |
 |  2\.4\.16  | January 30, 2020 |  Adds 64\-bit support for Android 9 and 10  |